yankay/scala-tour/scala-tour-en.md

 ### Define Class

-The 'class' keyword is to define class, and the 'new' keyword is to create a instance.
+The 'class' keyword defines a class, and the 'new' keyword creates an instance.
 The fields can be also defined in class, like the 'firstName' and 'lastName'.It would generate constructor with the arguments.
 Methods can be defined with def, and fields can be defined with val or var The function name can be any characters like +,-,*,/.